eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 In Chapter 5.1, we discuss how this relates to previously identified privacy risks about linkability (see also Topic A).

 #### 4.2.2 Authentication
+The flow for authenticating using a passkey following [WebAuthN] is:

+1. The Relying Party Server creates a challenge and sends this along with information about the Relying Party to the Relying Party Client.
+2. The Relying Party Client Client forwards the information to the browser using the WebAuthnAPI.
+3. The Client forwards the information to the Authenticator along with other contextual data.
+4. The Authenticator authenticates the user (for example using a PIN or via biometrics).
+   It then prompts the user to select one of the passkeys scoped to this relying party.
+Finally, the private key of the chosen key pair is used to sign the challenge as well as some contextual data.
+5. The Client then forwards the information to the Relying Party Client that again forwards it to the Relying Party Server.
+6. The Relying Party Server verifies the signature with its stored public key and depending on the outcome of this verification considers the user authenticated.

 ### 4.3 Challenges